orbitalchicken/Roadmap/README.md

 		applets: Even after setting org.cinnamon.desktop.lockdown.disable-lock-screen to true, the lock button still appears on cinnamon menu applet…
 		applets: Can't minimize windows which have a modal dialog (for example: Synaptic while installing a package).
 It's possible via the titlebar, but not via the window list
 		prefs: I miss the working WIN+D keyboard shortcut to go to desktop.
-		nemo: package description for nemo-data it reads  "Nemo is the official file manager and graphical shell for the GNOME desktop."
-		cinnamon: Onscreen keyboard activates when clicking the menu on the panel because text entry is focused... if onboard is used, entry should not focus when showing the menu when 'open menu when i move my mouse over it' is enabled, the tooltip still shows when i move the mouse over the menu cinnamon tooltips sometimes show at 0x0
-		cinnamon panel icon size sometimes show huge icons unless panel-scale-text-icons is set to true.. cinnamon-settings-daemon sometimes crash when failing to mount and we dismiss the error dialog
+		cinnamon: Onscreen keyboard activates when clicking the menu on the panel because text entry is focused... if onboard is used, entry should not focus when showing the menu cinnamon panel icon size sometimes show huge icons unless panel-scale-text-icons is set to true.. cinnamon-settings-daemon sometimes crash when failing to mount and we dismiss the error dialog cinnamon hi-dpi autodetection gives false positives

 	descoped:
 		consider using bernard's theme